kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

   - v.
 8. [Oberamts]: Cannstatt, Goeppingen, Laupheim, Leutkirch, Ludwigsburg, Ravensburg, Saulgau, Stuttgart, Tettnang, Tuebingen, Ulm

 - Yoder, Don, editor.
 Rhineland emigrants : lists of German settlers in colonial America.
-Baltimore
--
+Baltimore -
   Genealogical Pub.
 Co., 1981.

   A collection of "twenty-four articles dealing with German-speaking emigrants of the eighteenth century".
 Contains a personal name index.

+- Zimmerman, Gary and Marion Wolfert works:

 - [German immigrants : lists of passengers bound from Bremen to New York \\\[dates\], with places of origin](https://worldcat.org/title/12389585)

   **Authors:** Gary J. Zimmerman (Compiler), Marion Wolfert (Compiler)

   **Publisher:** Genealogical Pub.
 Co., Baltimore, 1993.

   **Contents:** A partial reconstruction of some Bremen passenger lists, based on American sources.
 Only those passengers are included for whom a specific place of origin is given.
 4 volumes:

   - \[1\] 1847-1854